 The emergence of measures for ensuring women’s safety

-With the appalling surge witnessed in crimes against women in several parts of India, and the nationwide public outrage that most of them generated, the government realised the urgency to plan and implement robust measures to ensure the safety of women.
-This planning commenced with traditional methods to protect women, which contributed to a certain extent, but it took a while for them to recognise and action faster and more effective ways to achieve the same, such as using digital platforms, and activating emergency helpline numbers including 112 and 181,among several others.
+With the appalling surge witnessed in crimes against women in several parts of India and the nationwide public outrage that most of them generated, the government realized the urgency to plan and implement robust measures to ensure the safety of women.
+This planning commenced with traditional methods to protect women, which contributed to a certain extent, but it took a while for them to recognize and action faster and more effective ways to achieve the same, such as using digital platforms, and activating emergency helpline numbers including 112 and 181, among several others.

 It has been observed that maximum harassment against women happens on public transport.
 Data from Indian Railways has indicated that the number of rape cases has risen from 7 in 2016, to 10 in 2017 and 15 in 2018, while other assault and molestation cases witnessed a decrease from 2016 to 2017, but have been on the rise again, since 2018.
 To improve this situation at the earliest, the government launched a number of initiatives for the safety and well-being of women across cities as well as remote areas of the country.

 To begin with, there has been a noteworthy increase in the number of women joining the Indian police forces, which has aided in instilling a certain sense of security amongst several women, especially the young working segment, as they are the ones opting for public transport more frequently, even after peak hours on several occasions.
 Quite a few of these female cops have been specially deployed for public transport, along with CCTV cameras being installed at railway stations and other key public places.
 Moreover, there are special desks with female officers at police stations to attend to the grievances of women.